 1. You Can’t Seem To Get A Job

 Graduate school can help you change careers more easily, or jump-start your existing one.
 However, grad school should never be considered a substitute for actual work experience.

-When you apply for a job, employers want to see that your resume is well-rounded.
-They want to see skills that show critical-thinking, and an appropriate level of education.
+Job-ready career skills show employers that your resume is well-rounded.
+They show critical-thinking, and an appropriate level of education.

 Being over-qualified can hurt your chances for getting a job.
 Resumes of over-qualified candidates are often thrown out before they’re even reviewed.

 This is because hiring managers start thinking things like: